tonydpro/eyekey/README.md

 For a better security, I recommand to print the key instead of storing it in any device.
 By the way, the bitmap is automaticallay deleted in a secure way after the end of the program execution to make the process of key generation more secure.

+The program is using seven steps of crypting to encrypt the file, using algorithms like the xor method, vigenere and a alogithm I made.

+The combination of the visual key and the classical password method provides a double verification system and a very high level of security.